Home Remedies for Toenail Fungus (2026): What Actually Works Fast — And What to Avoid

 4. Baking Soda Paste

-Baking soda helps with odor and surface discoloration.
+Baking soda helps reduce odor and surface discoloration.

-Use only as a supporting remedy, not a main treatment.
+Use only as a supporting remedy, not a primary treatment.

 5. Hydrogen Peroxide Soak